Zweiian/Zweiian/README.md

 - 🌱 I’m currently learning Digital Signal Processing.
 - 👯 I’m looking to work on digital camera innovations in my professional careeer.
 - 🤔 I’m looking for help with Web App Development.
-- 💬 Ask me about Long Board Dancing!
-It's my favorite past-time and is growing in popularity.
+- 💬 Ask me about Dungeons and Dragons!
+It's my favorite past-time and the movie was great.
 - 📫 How to reach me: Follow me on Instagram @Makana_Mood
 - 😄 Pronouns: He/Him/His
 - ⚡ Fun fact: I was born in the same hospital as the 44th President.